MicrosoftDocs/cpp-docs/docs/windows/using-a-drawing-tool-image-editor-for-icons.md

 ## Custom Brushes

-A custom brush is a rectangular portion of an image that you pick up and use like one of the **Image** editor's ready-made brushes.
+A custom brush is a rectangular portion of an image that you pick up and use like one of the **Image Editor**'s ready-made brushes.
 All operations you can perform on a selection, you can perform on a custom brush as well.

 ### To create a custom brush from a portion of an image

 1. [Select the part of the image](../windows/selecting-an-area-of-an-image-image-editor-for-icons.md) that you want to use for a brush.

-1. Hold the **Shift** key down, choose in the selection and drag it across the image.
-Or from the **Image** menu, choose **Use Selection as Brush**.
+1. Hold the **Shift** key down, choose in the selection and drag it across the image, or go to menu **Image** > **Use Selection as Brush**.

    Your selection becomes a custom brush that distributes the colors in the selection across the image.
 Copies of the selection are left along the dragging path.
 The more slowly you drag, the more copies are made.